 Thank you again for sharing your feedback.
 I look forward to sharing the outcomes of your insights as we release a new small business strategy for Queensland.

-The Honourable Di Farmer MP Minister for Employment and Small Business and Minister for Training and Skills Development participated in the
+The Honourable Di Farmer MP Minister for Employment and Small Business and Minister for Training and Skills Development

 Consultation snapshot